crypticsy/CookBook/README.md

 # CodeSoup

-A collection of simple and elegant coding problems, that I found interesting.
+A collection of simple and elegant coding problems, that I found were interesting.